 Although English has many great qualities, it’s never been great with indefinite pronouns.
 Traditionally, he was the default pronoun for a person whose gender you didn’t know, as in this quote from Thomas Huxley:

 But, as many have pointed out, gendering all unknown people as male is sexist and inaccurate.
 That’s why Merriam-Webster, the Oxford English Dictionary, and the American Heritage Dictionary have recently added notes supporting the use of the singular they for a person whose gender you don’t know.
-“The trend, then, is clear.
-Writers who choose to use they with a singular antecedent should rest assured that they are in good company—even if a fair number of traditionalists still wince at the usage,” says the American Heritage Dictionary, in their usage note on the subject.
+“Despite the apparent grammatical disagreement between a singular antecedent like someone and the plural pronoun them, the construction is so widespread both in print and in speech that it often passes unnoticed,”says the American Heritage Dictionary, in their usage note on the subject.

 Admittedly, using the singular they in a formal context may still cause some raised eyebrows, so be careful if you’re submitting a paper to a particularly traditional teacher or professor.
 But the tides are turning, and English will soon be more efficient because of usages like this: